digitalis-io/vals-operator/charts/vals-operator/README.md

 vals-operator
 =============
-This helm chart installs the Digitalis Vals Operator to manage sync secrets from supported backends into Kubernetes
+This helm chart installs the Digitalis Vals Operator to manage and sync secrets from supported backends into Kubernetes.

+Current chart version is `0.7.2`

 ## Chart Values